- 1 1. Food sensitivity testing

 - 23 22.
 Sleep Study

-The HM Institute’s Preventive Holistic Testing helps to identify symptomatology before diseases surface.
+Although the Institute focuses on Holistic Solutions, the HM Institute’s Preventive Holistic Testing can help to identify symptomatology before diseases surface.
 Cancer can take ten years to show up, plaque build-up a few years, autoimmune diseases a little less.
-If one is not living a holistic lifestyle, then testing is indicated.
+If one is not living a holistic lifestyle with light to moderate quality wine, then testing is indicated.

 1. Food sensitivity testing